 - Ozone Water Purifier XT-301

-All three of the above products were tested according to package directions and the researchers used low-bush blueberries as the produce.
+All three products were tested according to package directions and the researchers used low-bush blueberries as the produce.

 In addition to the three commercial washes, a water wash was also tested.
 The blueberries were put in distilled water for one to two minutes.